 I then realised that I would like to "get into IT" and enrolled with NITLC.
 Currently completed 210, 215, 216, 217, 218 and 219.
 Working towards 224.
 Now employed as Assistant Network Manager at Oundle School (yes the big posh public school).
 This also includes the telephone network as well.

 Just to rub salt into the wounds, the summer holidays are upon us and the school has now closed down until September.
-We are still in at the school for this week and then 6, yes that's 6, weeks off.
-It's a hard life.
+We are still in at the school for this week and then 6, yes that's 6, weeks off. :D :D It's a hard life. :D :D

 Regards